pwestdk/Real_life_code/README.md

 5. Avoid unused local variable such as 'currentinput'.

+Den brokker sig over en klasse som hedder NeuralInput som der laves et object af der bliver kaldt for "currentInput".
+Her kunne man i stedet for "currentInput" godt kalde objectet noget i stil med "neutralCurrentImput" eventuelt.

 6. Avoid unused private fields such as 'QUEUE_NAME'.

+QUEUE_NAME er et rigtig dårligt navn, dette skal ændres til noget helt andet.

 7. Avoid unused private methods such as 'difference(List,List)'.

+Metoder bliver aldrig brugt, hvis dette skal i produktion skal den fjernes, eller i hvert fald udkommenteres.

+- De tre sidste er tre forskellige kommentere.
+Kommentare i kode, hvis gjort ordenlidt kan fungere rigtig godt.
+Men som det ses nedenfor, er det kommentare som bør fjernes på et tidspunkt.
+Hvis man kan undgå at skrive kommentare bør dette gøres.
+Brug hellere gode navne til klasser, metoder og variable.
+Man skal gerne kunne gennemskue koden uden at læse andet et dette.
+IMHO.

 8. TODO why not???
 9. TODO fix.
 10. TODO refactor with forms.

+# Opgave 2

+- You can again pick something from a project you have done yourself, or just pick something from the GraphQL sample.
+- The exercise is to locate a library call which takes up most of the overall execution time for a task.
+- If you do not have something of your own, I suggest you look into the the “find droid by name” test.
+- Notice, it calls `executor.execute(query).data - which is the thing we should see where its bottlenecks are hidden.`